Noyarodrigo/prometheus-snapshots-gcp-bucket/README.md

 ### Prometheus
-Pre-requisites: The prometheus Admin API must be enabled (true state) To install the necessary objects you can use the .sh script, you'll see that you must specify your repo credential to pull the needed images:
+Pre-requisites: The prometheus Admin API must be enabled (true state)

+To install the necessary objects you can use the .sh script, you'll see that you must specify your repo credential To pull the needed images:
-* Kubectl image capable of using curl -> you can use the dockerfile inside kubectl-docker-image
+* Kubectl image capable of using curl -> you can use the dockerfile inside kubectl-docker-image and push it to your own repo
 * python copy image -> this is where the compression and upload are done, you must build and push using the respective dockerfile in the script folder

 Remember to edit the secret with your pulling credentials